 Top-performing advertisers delivered 6% more impressions than other advertisers.
 Additionally, top-performing advertisers ran always-on campaigns for 25 weeks (for each six-month period), while other advertisers ran always-on campaigns for 14 weeks (for each six-month period).

-We analyzed over 50 advertisers in the FinServ category in the United States in 2019.
-The FinServ category includes advertisers in insurance, brokerage, credit cards, and banking.
+We analysed over 50 advertisers in the FinServ category in the United States in 2019.
+The FinServ category includes advertisers in insurance, brokerage, credit cards and banking.

 We then identified the top advertising strategies to help increase the composite score with machine learning algorithms (Stepwise Linear Regression and subject matter expert suggestions are used to assign features weights).

 How does the clustering work?